Flu Patch

 - 5%-20% of the population gets the flu.

-- about 36,000 people die from the flu or its complications.
+- roughly 36,000 people die from the flu or its complications.

-Seasonal influenza vaccines generally protect against three different strains of influenza each year.
+Seasonal influenza vaccines generally protect against three or four different strains of influenza each year.
 The antigens of each influenza strain tend to mutate each year and this is why the flu shot is recommended annually.
 The key in flu vaccination is not only getting a flu shot to protect yourself but also to protect those around you.
-The more people that get vaccinated with a flu vaccine, the less likely an abundance of influenza cases will spread throughout that area.
+The more people that get vaccinated with a flu vaccine, the less likely an abundance of influenza cases will spread throughout that area, this process is known as herd immunity.
 Generally, influenza disease will peak in December through March.
 The ideal time to get your flu vaccination is September through January.
 The CDC recommends everyone 6 months and older should receive a flu vaccine every year.
 The groups at highest risk for influenza disease are:

 - pregnant women